Alluxio/alluxio/docs/en/introduction/Glossary.md

 Data Caching
 : Alluxio provides an in-memory data caching mechanism to accelerate data access.
 Frequently accessed data is cached in memory, reducing the need for repetitive disk I/O and improving overall application performance.
 [Learn more]({{ '/en/core-services/Data-Caching.html' | relativize_url }})

+Data Lake
+: A data lake is a centralized repository that stores vast amounts of raw, unstructured, and structured data in its native format, enabling flexible and scalable data storage and analytics across various data sources and formats.

 Fault Tolerance
 : Alluxio incorporates fault tolerance mechanisms to ensure data availability and reliability.
 It replicates data across different notes in the cluster, providing resilience against node failures.
 [See Fault Tolerance in Dora Cache]({{ '/en/core-services/Data-Caching.html#fault-tolerance-and-client-side-ufs-fallback' | relativize_url }})